richsilv/richsilv.github.io/_posts/2014-09-30-meteor-reactive-data-types.markdown

 ###### The (rather limited) documentation appears in [the code on Github](https://github.com/meteor/meteor/blob/devel/packages/reactive-dict/reactive-dict.js).

-To add the ReactiveVar constructor to your project:
+To add the ReactiveDict constructor to your project:

 {% highlight bash %}
 $ meteor add reactive-dict